 A Rise in ESG Investments

 There’s no question that the world of investing is constantly evolving.
-The demand for ESG (Environmental, Social, and Governance) investment has been growing all across the globe.
+The demand for ESG (Environmental, Social, and Governance) investment has grown globally.
+The immense rise in ESG investing has primarily resulted from a genuine desire to do good globally and improve the world for future generations.

+People have started investing in companies that score high on ESG standards to contribute to a sustainable future.
 In short, ESG investing decisions are also simply good business in today’s world.

 See Related: Best Emerging Markets ESG Funds